tinnycat/tinnycat.github.io/index.md

 The social-icons footer can be used to link profiles from GitHub, OrcID and ReasearchGate aprart form the usual Twitter, LinkedIn and Facebook.
 You can add your user ID in the `_config.yml` file to link your accounts.

-PS: If you liked the theme, do star it on GitHub
+PS: If you liked the theme, do star it on GitHub!

 ### Also, check out: